 What Types Of PPC Ads Are There?

-- Search ads.
-These are the ads we’ve discussed above that display whenever a user types in keywords into a search engine.
+- Paid Search: These are the ads we’ve discussed above that display whenever a user types in keywords into a search engine.
 Search ads look the same as organic results, except for a small “ad” marker than tells users that they are looking at a paid link.

-- Social media ads.
-Facebook, Instagram, and Twitter all sell space on their platforms to advertisers.
+- Paid Social: Facebook, Instagram, and Twitter all sell space on their platforms to advertisers.
 Because these platforms collect so much information about their users, you’re able to create more highly targeted advertisements than you can through regular paid search.

 What Are The Benefits Of PPC?